YamazakiYusuke/open-super-whisper/README.md

 ### Model Selection

-1. Select the Whisper model to use from the dropdown menu
+1. Select the model to use from the dropdown menu
 2. Different models offer different balances of accuracy and processing speed
 3. Your selected model will be remembered for future sessions
+4. For local mode, be aware of memory requirements:
+   - Tiny: ~39MB RAM
+   - Base: ~142MB RAM
+   - Small: ~466MB RAM
+   - Medium: ~1.5GB RAM
+   - Large: ~3GB RAM

 ### Custom Vocabulary